Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

-In this section we present a specific model to calculate $U$.
-For the sake of explanation, we will use a case similar to test case 1 from Table \ref{tbl:ccys}, and we will identify the risk-neutral measure associated to the pricing currency and the liquid currency with the domestic one and the risk-neural measure associated with the contractual currency with the foreign measure.
-As a result, we will be working with a hazard rate process and a FX rate process which are defined and calibrated in the domestic measure.
+In this section we present a specific model to calculate $U$. {W}e will be working with a hazard rate process {and a FX rate process} which {are} defined and calibrated in the {liquid} measure.